ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 The NN architecture can be broken down as follows:

-* the audio samples are first sampled at 16 kHz and transformed into <b>mel-spectrograms</b> (which bins frequencies according to a human perceptual model).
+* the audio samples are first <b>down-sampled</b> at 16 kHz and transformed into <b>mel-spectrograms</b> (which bins frequencies according to a human perceptual model).
 I use `n_mels = 128`, 2048 FFT samples and a FFT stride of 1024 throughout.
-* the STFT representation is fed to 3 <b>convolutional stages</b>, i.e. `Conv1d` interleaved with a max-pooling operation (window size 4 and 2 respectively).
+* the STFT representation is fed to 3 <b>convolutional stages</b>, i.e. `Conv1d` interleaved with a <b>max-pooling operation</b> (window size 4 and 2 respectively).
 Both the convolutions and the pooling are done over the time axis only.
 * After the last 1D convolution there is an <b>average pooling</b> operation over the whole time axis.
 The result of this is a vector of size `n_mels`.
-* Next, there are three <b>linear layers</b> interleaved with a `ReLU` nonlinearity.
+* Next, there are three <b>linear layers interleaved with a ReLU nonlinearity</b>.
 The first linear layer maps from `n_mels` to a larger `dim_hidden = 1024`, the middle one is a square matrix and the last one projects the hidden dimension down to our embedding space.
 * The fully-connected layers are then followed by a $L_2$ <b>normalization</b> step.

 The main changes from the Spotify CNN are: